-Fear of needles affects up to 10 percent of people.
-I’m one of them.
-So, imagine my surprise when I signed up for an acupuncture session – a willing participant to be pricked with stainless steel needles, thinner than the width of a human hair.
+Fear of needles affects up to 10 percent of people and I’m one of them.
+So, I too was surprised when I agreed to an acupuncture session (in the name of research, of course).

 ‘It helps balance things out’

-The tradition of acupuncture, which involves inserting thin needles at very specific points on the body, stems from the idea that energy flows within the human body and can be channeled to create balance and health.
-Acupuncture is but one component of traditional Chinese medicine where it is believed that the body can best heal itself, and respond well to conventional treatment, when it is balanced.
+The tradition of acupuncture, which involves inserting thin needles at very specific points, stems from the idea that energy flows within the human body and can be channeled to create balance and promote health.

-Acupuncture can help with myriad of health issues, including:
+Acupuncture can help with myriad of health issues, Baldwin said, such as:

 - Sinus problems.